otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/07-testing.md

 ### Task Rua

-Create four additional **API tests** for getting one institution, get all institutions, updating an institution and deleting an institution.
+Create four additional **API tests** for getting one institution, getting all institutions, updating an institution and deleting an institution.
 Test your **API tests** before you move on to the **Code Review**.

 ### Code Review